-This species is truly American – it can be found throughout the whole Eastern North America.
+This species is truly American – it can be found throughout Eastern North America.

-- The body of American dagger moth caterpillar is short, covered with thin, long green hair.
+- The body of the American dagger moth caterpillar is short and covered with thin, long green hair.

-- Thin, long black spines are protruding among the fur-like hair, forming a whole bunch on the rear end.
+- Thin, long black spines protrude among the fur-like hair, forming a whole bunch on the rear end.

-- The black thick spine-like hair is the source of poison that can cause a painful rash.
+- The thick black spine-like hair is the source of the poison that can cause a painful rash.

-- The caterpillar feeds on most common forest trees, such as oak, ash, and elm.
+- The spiky green caterpillar feeds on most common forest trees, such as oak, ash, and elm.

-- Some people can find them on the ground – do NOT pick them up without gloves!
+- Is American dagger moth caterpillar poisonous to humans?
+Of course, it is.
+Some people can find them on the ground – do NOT pick them up without gloves!

-- The body of the caterpillar is black with bright yellow stripes on the sides.
+- The caterpillar’s body is black with bright yellow stripes on the sides.

-- Smeared dagger moth caterpillar also has stinging hair that cause severe pain, even allergy and swelling.
+- Smeared dagger moth caterpillar also has stinging hair that causes severe pain, allergy, and swelling.